MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin.md

 ---
 author: josaw1
-description: This article provides an overview of the administration and security concepts in Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
+description: Learn about the administration and security concepts in Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
   - bap-template